Image default

 The dominance of the Netherlands

 Samara Vieira’s second-half equalizer cut the deficit to just three goals and raised hopes of a comeback for the Verdeamericanas.
-However, an early red card to Tamires Araujo threw the Brazilian team into disarray, allowing the Europeans to continue their dominance and take a 5-goal lead in the 25th minute.

 In the final stretch, the Netherlands took advantage of the spaces in Brazil’s defense and showed a 60% efficiency, scoring 9 goals from 11 counterattacks.